fusionengine-org/fusion/README.md

 ## Installation
+You need to have Python installed and these things:

-Make sure you have these apps/libraries installed: SDL2.
+Make sure you have these apps/libraries installed: PySDL2 and PySDL2-DLL.
 Here is how:
-  Go to [this website](https://github.com/libsdl-org/SDL/releases) and download the version you need, and install it, more on [this website](https://libsdl.org/)
+'''bash
+  pip install pysdl2
+  pip install pysdl2-dll
+'''

 To get this into your project, you just get this repository into your directory by running these command: